Spinal Cord Stimulation

 To implant the leads, patients are given local anesthesia and may also be sedated.
 Dr. Trujillo then inserts a hollow needle into the epidural space, through which the leads are passed.
 Patients awakened after the leads have been placed so that they can give Dr. Trujillo feedback on the placement.
 When all pain areas have been covered, the leads are connected to an external neurostimulator, which patients wear on a belt.

 The trial period typically lasts about a week.
 If the patient experiences sufficient pain relief and wishes to proceed, Dr. Trujillo will move forward with the procedure to add the spinal cord stimulation implant.
-If the patient does not wish to proceed, the leads and external device are removed.
+If the patient does not wish to proceed, the leads and external devices are removed.

 Implantation of Spinal Cord Stimulator